How to Maintain a Pool: Tips For Safe Enjoyment All Season

 A filthy pool is unappealing and unsafe.
 Knowing how to maintain a pool is the key to enjoying crystal clear pool water anytime.

-Enjoying a cool dip in the backyard pool is the ultimate reward after a long day.
-The last thing you want is to jump into murky pool water with a foul odor.
-Keeping a pool clean and clear takes more than just tossing a few chemicals into the pool every once in a while.
+Enjoying a cool dip in the backyard swimming pool is the ultimate reward after a long day.
+The last thing anyone wants is to jump into murky pool water with a foul odor.
+While easier than learning how to build a pool from scratch, keeping a pool clean and clear takes more than just tossing a few chemicals into the pool every once in a while.
 Balancing the pH, skimming debris from the surface, and performing shock treatments are just a few tasks pool owners need to do regularly.
-To avoid that disappointing halt to a dive into the deep end, follow these steps for how to maintain a pool so you can relax or play anytime.
+To avoid stepping outside and wondering, “Why is my pool cloudy?” homeowners will want to follow these steps for how to maintain a pool so it can be enjoyed anytime.

 Time required: 30 minutes to 24 hours